 Wix has a free plan, then seven paid plans ranging from $13 to $49 per month – the three highest plans allow online sales.
-GoDaddy has four plans and a 14-day free trial, with prices ranging from $5.99 to $19.99 per month.
+GoDaddy has four plans and a one month free trial, with prices ranging from $10 to $25 per month (when billed annually).

 Cheap prices always go down well, but we like to look beyond that and really see what you get for your money.
 Before we get into all that though, are there any freebies?